Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ## Appendix

+### Known Issues Over Time

+All reported bugs, issues, and fixes can be viewed from [operator-framework/operator-sdk/issues repository](https://github.com/operator-framework/operator-sdk/issues).
+However, there is no designated label for all security related issues.

+### CII Best Practices

+The project has [not been documented](https://www.bestpractices.dev/en/projects) to have achieved the passing level criteria for CII best practices.

+### Related Projects

+- **Kubebuilder** is an SDK for creating Kubernetes APIs using CRDs and controllers, it is based on the controller-runtime library also used by the Operator SDK.
+The primary difference is that while the Kubebuilder focuses on building APIs and controllers, the Operator Framework provides additional tools for managing operator lifecycle and distributions.
+The Github repository is under active maintenance by the community.

+- **Metacontroller** is a similar framework that enables users to build custom controllers in any programming language that is supported by the Kubernetes pods.
+This is because it does not use CRDs or controller-runtime, it rather relies on webhooks and custom resources to communicate with the API server.
+Similar to Kubebuilder, it does not provide resources for operator lifecycle management and distributions; and, it is not as actively maintained as the Operator Framework.

+- **Crossplane** is more of a cloud focused tool, i.e., it manages connecting, consuming and provisioning cloud resources using CRDs and controllers.
+It also provides a package manager and container registry for the installation and distribution of controllers.
+The Github repository for Crossplane is under actively maintained.

 * Known Issues Over Time.
 List or summarize statistics of past vulnerabilities with links.
 If none have been reported, provide data, if any, about your track